connext/documentation/docs/developers/sdk/sdk-quickstart.md

 const calldata = iface.encodeFunctionData(
   "mint",
   [
-    await signer.getAddress(), // address to mint tokens for ethers.BigNumber.from("100000000000000000000") // amount to mint (100 TEST)
+    await signer.getAddress(), // the address that should receive the minted funds ethers.BigNumber.from("100000000000000000000") // amount to mint (100 TEST) ]
-  ]
 )